charlie2951/krv32-arduino/README.md

 https://raw.githubusercontent.com/charlie2951/krv32-arduino/refs/heads/main/package_krv32_index.json
 ```
 3. Now go to `Board manager` and search `krv32`.
 You will find board named as `krv32 soft RISC-V Soc...`.
 Install the board.
 It may take some time to install and download the toolchain.
+4. Now select your board from `Board` field.
+Search using `Nexys4DDR` or `Basys3` or `ArtyA7` and select the appropriate board.
-4. Now, you can explore built-in examples given under `Examples` section, under keyword prefix `krv32_`.
+5. Now, you can explore built-in examples given under `Examples` section, under keyword prefix `krv32_`.
-5. To upload a sketch, turn on `BOOT` mode.
+6. To upload a sketch, turn on `BOOT` mode.
 Arduino IDE will automatically compile and upload sketch.
 When uploading is done, disable `BOOT` mode and `Reset` the board to start execution.

 >[!CAUTION]
 >**Limited support.
 Only the provided libraries are supported.
 Due to limited memory spaces, external libraries are not supported in this version.**